shuichiro-endo/writeup/hackmyvm/logan/README.md

 - Try the new script that gave me root to learn python
 ```

-When I executed sudo command, I found that I could execute a python script with root's privileges.
+When I executed sudo command, I found I can execute a python script with root's privileges.
 ```
 logan@logan:~$ sudo -l
 Matching Defaults entries for logan on logan: